 CADAC’s role is to reconcile the financial statements for an organization’s last completed year with the financial data in CADAC.
 CADAC staff will contact the organization directly if the figures do not match.

 The CADAC Accounting Template is a tool that can help you align your chart of accounts, internal financial reporting system, CADAC financial report, and financial statements.
-There are extensive help functions on the CADAC website, including a Quick Start Guide and a Video Tutorial.
+There are extensive resources on the CADAC website, in the Organization Training section.
 You may also call the CADAC help line: 1-866-249-0296.

 Note: Other funders to whom you may apply will also have access to financials and statistics through CADAC.